Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/Image_Processing.md

 **Buildable Schematic**

 The system is purely software.
 Any connections for the processor should be shown in that subsystems schematic.

+A flow char of the code is given below.

+This shows the steps for each major calculation and what is necessary for each calculation.
+This process will be done twice to recieve two positions for the speed calculation done by the processor.

 **Analysis:**